HealsCodes/XIPivot/XIPivot.Ashita_v4/resources/docs/pivot/README.md

 - 5) -- OPTIONAL --
    - Instead of following 4) you can use the command `/pivot` in-game to open the configuration GUI

+## Using a custom configuration in your ashita profile

+If required you can specify the basename for pivots configuration file (the default is 'pivot').
+This can be used to have different pivot settings for different Ashita .ini files:

+- 1) Open your ashita profile and find the section `[ashita.polplugins.args]`
+- 2) add a line like this: `pivot = foobar`

+In this case `foobar` is the name of your custom configuration and pivot will look for `<ashita>\config\pivot\foobar.ini`.

 ### Example - XI-View, XI-Vision and Ammelila's HD-Remake:

 Directory structure: